Eben Gowrie Waterhouse: Languages and cultures

 After four years teaching at the King's School Parramatta, and two years studying languages and phonetics at Leipzig, Waterhouse returned as master of foreign languages at Sydney Grammar with his "direct method" of teaching foreign languages.
 The method was to begin using the language in conversation getting the sounds right; underlying grammatical structure came later.
-It was so successful he was quickly taken on to the faculty of the Sydney Teachers' Training College.
-His pupils there disseminated the method in New South Wales schools.
+It was so successful he was quickly taken on to the faculty of the Sydney Teachers' Training College, where his pupils disseminated the method in New South Wales schools.
 He became Associate Professor of German at the University of Sydney in 1926; professor of German and Comparative Literature from 1938 to 1946.
 He was also prominent from the 1920s in the Goethe Society, the Alliance Française and the Dante Alighieri Art and Literary Society.
 Waterhouse relinquished his university chair in 1946, but remained honorary curator of the university grounds till 1949.

 Waterhouse thought each person strove to find and express his individual genius, and that the highest form of its expression was to be found in literature and art.
 To him, the great exponent and exemplar of such genius was the German poet Goethe.
 When Waterhouse describes his own landscaping and gardening as an art, the implication is that the expression of Waterhouse's individual genius is to be found in his gardens.
 The peak of his career as a Germanist came in 1932 when he delivered the address in the Great Hall of the University of Sydney on the centenary of Goethe's death.

 In the 1930s he supported the League of Nations inside and outside the university.
 He proposed a Club of International Culture be established in Sydney to break down misunderstanding between cultures and to encourage a richer cultural development in Australia itself.
 In this he was like his English friend and fellow camellia enthusiast Sir Henry Price, co-founder of the Royal Institute of International Affairs at that time for parallel reasons.
 Travelling in Europe shortly after the Night of the Long Knives, Waterhouse had the prestige, standing and fluency to gain interviews with Hitler and Mussolini.
 His views were widely reported: he found Hitler face to face idealistic, fanatical, dramatic but unsound; Mussolini more statesman-like.
 Goebbels he thought dangerous and cunning.
 He preferred to live in "our free and sane Australia."

 In his eighties Waterhouse taught himself Japanese in order to be able to "talk camellias" with Japanese experts.